snpsuen/kubernetes_marketplus/README.md

 * Open the Metamask wallet and import accounts chosen from the Ganache pod.
 * Switch to an imported account and add products via the frontend UI.
 * Switch to another imported account and purchase products via the frontend UI.
-* Note the changes in product stock and ETH amount held by the accounts.
+* Note the ensuing changes in the product stock number and account ETH.